gio::prelude

 If a previous notification was sent with the same @id, it will be replaced with @notification and shown again as if it was a new notification.
 This works even for notifications sent from a previous execution of the application, as long as @id is the same string.

-@id may be None, but it is impossible to replace or withdraw notifications without an id.
+@id may be NULL, but it is impossible to replace or withdraw notifications without an id.

-If @notification is no longer relevant, it can be withdrawn with g_application_withdraw_notification().
+If @notification is no longer relevant, it can be withdrawn with withdraw_notification().

 It is an error to call this function if @self has no application ID.